HotDB-Community/hotdb-documents/docs/en/v2.5.6/intelligent-inspection.md

 -   If parameters from the sysctl-a command do not exist, the parameters in the one-click deployment script will be compared with parameters in files under /etc/sysctl.conf; if parameters in files under /etc/sysctl.conf do not exist either, the comparison will not be carried out.

--   You can view the inconsistent parameters by clicking the \"Download\" button in the patrol results.
+-   You can view the inconsistent parameters by clicking the "Download" button in the patrol results.

--   If the parameters are all consistent, you can view all parameters of sysctl-a by clicking the \"Download\" button in the patrol results.
+-   If the parameters are all consistent, you can view all parameters of sysctl-a by clicking the "Download" button in the patrol results.

 **System limitation parameter configuration**

 -   Obtain configuration of the last three users, mysql, hotdb, and root, from /etc/security/limits.conf.
-Judgement: nofile＜10240(standard value), nproc\< 262140 (standard value).
+Judgement: nofile＜10240(standard value), nproc< 262140 (standard value).

 -   If it is less than the standard value, it will prompt in the patrol result that the parameters are inconsistent, and the inconsistent parameters will be listed.